ibexa/documentation-developer/docs/guide/repository.md

 }
 ```

-Next, register the service in DIC with the `ez.limitation.formMapper` tag and set the `limitationType` attribute to the Limitation type's identifier:
+Next, register the service in DIC (Dependency Injection Container) with the `ez.limitation.formMapper` tag and set the `limitationType` attribute to the Limitation type's identifier:

 ```yml
 acme.security.limitation.custom_limitation.mapper: